VHP4Safety/cloud/docs/index.md

 A Synia-based graphical user interface to the content of the VHP4Safety Wikibase using SPARQL queries. [[more information](service/kb.md)]

+#### MolAOP analyser

+The MolAOP analyser service enables users to analyse transcriptomic data in the context of molecular Adverse Outcome Pathways (AOPs).
+The tool allows users to upload differential expression data or select from built-in demo datasets.
+It then guides them through gene selection, visualisation (volcano plots), and Key Event enrichment analysis based on predefined KE-to-pathway mappings. [[more information](service/molaopanalyser.md)]

 #### OP PBK Model

 Physiologically based pharmacokinetic model for organophosphates [[more information](service/oppbk_model.md)]